itod/yourbugreportsucks/README.md

 1. SUMMARY

-    A one (or maybe two) sentence, high-level description of the problem.
+    One or two sentences containing a high-level description of the problem.
 This is almost like the subject line of an email.

 1. SETUP